All About Growing Basil Plants

 - "Red Rubin" - Keeps purple color throughout the season with great flavor.
 Wonderful in vinegars.

-Problems: Aphids are the biggest basil pest, especially if grown indoors.
-Beetles and slugs can be a nuisance outdoors, tearing holes in the leaves.
+Aphids are the biggest basil pest, especially if grown indoors.
+Beetles and slugs can be a nuisance outdoors, creating holes in the leaves.